iamsauravsharma/advent-of-code/README.md

 ```

 ### Usage
-Initially for advent-of-code-py to work out it need session value or session ID which you can obtain out by viewing out cookie while visiting advent of code server.
+Initially for advent-of-code-py to work it need session value or session ID which you can obtain by viewing cookie while visiting advent of code server.
-After collecting session cookie value you need to add those value in config using advent-of-code-py CLI
+After collecting session cookie value you need to add those values in config using advent-of-code-py CLI
 ```bash
 advent-of-code-py config add <session-name> <session-value>
 ```

-Now you can import out library by using
+Now you can import library by using
 ```python
 import advent_of_code_py
 ```

-After importing a library you can now use out either two decorator solve or submit decorator for a function of puzzle
+After importing a library you can use either two decorator present which are solve or submit decorator for a function of puzzle

 For example:-
 ```python